MUSE Narrow Field Mode Science Verification

 A total of 16 proposals have been allocated SV time.
 The observations were performed in Service Mode style by a dedicated team and the collected data is made available to the whole user community through the ESO Archive.
 See VLT SV Policy and Procedures for more details.

-All (raw) data and calibrations for the respective programmes will be available by following the link that will be posted in the STATUS column in the table below.
+All (raw) data for the respective programmes will be available by following the link that will be posted in the STATUS column in the table below.

 There is no proprietary period nor earlier data release to the PIs.

 NOTE: Due to technical problems with one of the 4 lasers the observations were moved to September, from the 5th to the 17th.

 |60.A-9480(A)||Zanella||From cosmology to star-forming regions: two compelling cases for MUSE NFM||CANCELED (Not feasible, provided NGS is too faint)

 |60.A-9481(A)||D'Avanzo||Unveiling the properties of the environment of GW 170817||CANCELED (Not feasible, no suitable NGS)|